 - Piazza Gae Aulenti

 There are several ticket options for the complex of the dome.
-Make yourself familiar on the website of the Duomo before you go.
+Make yourself familiar with the website of the Duomo before you go.

-Budget Tip: The rooftop is the must-do at the Duomo di Milano and there is a discount on taking the stairs instead of using the elevator.
+The rooftop is a must-do at the Duomo di Milano but there is a discount on taking the stairs instead of using the elevator.

-Enough for now, let’s get started with our best One-Day-Itinerary for Milan!
+Enough for now, let’s get started with our best One-Day-in-Milan-Itinerary!

 The ideal one day in Milan Itinerary

-The sights listed in this one day in Milan itinerary are all within easy walking distance.
-The last sight though is a bonus for those who have some time left.
+The sights listed in this one-day in Milan itinerary are all within easy walking distance.
+However, the last attraction is an additional bonus for those who have some time left.